Whether you celebrate Christmas or not, you’re likely to have a few more social events at this time of year.

 If you’re going to a cocktail party, street party, picnic etc, don’t starve yourself in the lead up to the event.
 Not only do you risk overeating, but you also risk getting tipsy too quickly if you’re drinking alcohol.
 Have a healthy snack at home and be sure to include some protein to keep you full.
 Then you can be selective in what you chose to eat at the event, rather than arriving ravenous and over-eating foods you normally avoid.

 - Use a small plate

-If there is the option to serve yourself, this is a great mind trick – we like to fill our plates regardless of size so a full small plate is still a full plate in our mind.
+If there is the option to serve yourself, this is a great mind trick – most of us fill our plates regardless of size so a full small plate is still a full plate.